Handyman in Lake Zurich, IL

 Why do so many Lake Zurich homes need drywall repair?

-In Illinois, a handyman can perform electrical repairs and replacements that do not require a permit.
-That includes outlet replacement, GFCI installation, switch and dimmer replacement, and light fixture or ceiling fan swaps.
-Work that requires a permit, such as adding new circuits, upgrading a panel, or running new wiring through walls, requires a licensed electrician.
-TPM handles the scope of electrical work that does not require permits and will tell you upfront if a job falls outside that range.
+In Illinois, a handyman can handle electrical repairs and replacements that do not require a permit.
+For example, that usually includes outlet replacement, GFCI installation, switch replacement, dimmer replacement, and light fixture or ceiling fan swaps.
+However, work that requires a permit, such as adding new circuits, upgrading a panel, or running new wiring through walls, requires a licensed electrician.
+If a job falls outside handyman scope, I will tell you upfront.Plumbing and Scheduling Questions

 Is it worth fixing a running toilet or slow-draining faucet, or should I just replace the fixture?

 Yes.
-Inspection repair calls are a regular part of the work in Lake Zurich.
+Inspection repair work is a regular part of the service in Lake Zurich.
 Common items include GFCI outlet installation, drywall repair, handrail corrections, door and window adjustments, and minor plumbing fixes.
-Multiple items are handled in one visit.
-Work is documented clearly, which is what buyers, sellers, and agents need when there is a closing deadline involved.
-Turnaround is typically fast because these jobs have a firm deadline.
+In most cases, I can handle multiple inspection items in one visit.
+I also document the completed work clearly, which helps buyers, sellers, and agents keep the process moving.
+Because closing timelines are tight, turnaround is usually fast.Service Area and Business Questions

 Do you serve all neighborhoods in Lake Zurich, including Forest Lake and Chestnut Corners?